What Are Your Favorite FBI TV Shows?

 Here’s a chart of the top scripted FBI TV shows and limited series.
 What’s your favorite?
 Mine is Mindhunter.

-To date, I’ve published on my website over 75 reviews of FBI TV shows and movies.
+To date, I’ve published over 75 reviews of TV shows and movies, highlighting teachable moments to debunk cliches about the FBI.
 Read my reviews here.

 My reviews are not critiques of the plots, characters, or productions.
 They are instead opportunities to learn more about the FBI by highlighting teachable moments.
 I understand that it is impossible to create an accurate portrayal of an FBI investigation if the investigation needs to be solved within less than an hour.
 Corners must be cut, and creative license used to move the story forward.
 I get it.
 I really do.
 I write my reviews to show you what would happen in real life.